ajhazell/preview_control_toolbox/README.md

 Getting Started
 ===============

-Add the root folder 'PCT' to your MATLAB path, and see 'PCTDemo.m' for an introduction to using this code.
+Add the root folder 'matlab' to your MATLAB path, and see 'PCTDemo.m' for an introduction to using this code.

 Online help can can be obtained by, for example, typing
 	>>help PrevTrackSys

 Further documentation will follow in the next version.
+However, I've been saying that for the last 10 years and haven't done it.
+If you've got any specific questions please add an issue to the issues list and I'll try to get back to you.